Getting ready for iOS 15? To maximize the growth potential at your fingertips from the new update’s capabilities, first, you need a plan.

 * Second major change: Product Page Optimization

 Done that?
-Now read this article in order to learn more about how Product Page Optimization (PPO) works.
+Now read our guide to learn more about how Product Page Optimization (PPO) works.

 In a nutshell, PPOs will allow you to have a dedicated product page (where you drive all your paid UA to custom product pages links) for your organic traffic coming in from browsing or searching the App Store.